leundean/shorturl/README.md

 No persistant storage is provided so the entered URLs are lost between runs.

-*Currently it is possible to add URLs without the "http://" address prefix (but then make sure the link isn't "https" prefixed).
+*Currently it is possible to add URLs without the "http://" address prefix (if so, make sure the link isn't "https" prefixed).
 Other than that no validation of the links exist.
+A method/test is provided and extending is a recommendation if used in production.